Movatterモバイル変換

 2016Saina NehwalSportsHaryana

-2016Yarlagadda Lakshmi PrasadLiterature & EducationAndhra Pradesh
+2016Yarlagadda Lakshmi PrasadLiterature and EducationAndhra Pradesh

 2016Vinod RaiCivil ServiceKerala

 2016N.
-S. Ramanuja TatacharyaLiterature & EducationMaharashtra
+S. Ramanuja TatacharyaLiterature and EducationMaharashtra

 2016A.
-V. Rama RaoScience & EngineeringAndhra Pradesh
+V. Rama RaoScience and EngineeringAndhra Pradesh

 2016D.
 Nageshwar ReddyMedicineTelangana

-2016Dayananda Saraswati[vii]#OthersUttarakhand
+2016Dayananda Saraswati#[vii]OthersUttarakhand

-2016Barjinder Singh HamdardLiterature & EducationPunjab
+2016Barjinder Singh HamdardLiterature and EducationPunjab

 2016Ram V. SutarArtsUttar Pradesh